apache/druid/docs/tutorials/tutorial-ingestion-spec.md

   -d @quickstart/tutorial/ingestion-tutorial-index.json
 ```

-After the script completes, we will query the data.
+After the ingestion completes, we will query the data.

 In the web console, open a new tab in the **Query** view.
 Run the following query to view the ingested data: